VENTANA WILDLIFE SOCIETY

 Loading bio data

-In a year of trials and tribulations, many of us could identify with Iniko (1031), the condor chick that delighted viewers on our webcam, powered by explore.org.
-After all, her name means “born during troubled times” and was suggested by camera viewers.
-Sure, 2020 started off fine for Iniko (1031), snug in her redwood cavity under the care of the most prominent pair in the population.
+2020 was a year of trials and tribulations and many of us identified with Iniko (1031), the condor chick that delighted viewers on our Condor Cam, powered by explore.org.
+Iniko means “born during troubled times” and was suggested by camera viewers after they saw all that she went through that year.
+It started off fine for Iniko (1031), snug in her redwood cavity under the care of the most prominent pair in the population.
 But the good times would not last.

 Picture